What are the different types of financial advisor certifications?

 What is a CPA best for?

-A CPA is best for general financial advice regarding everyday money management issues.
+A CPA is well-positioned to provide general financial advice concerning everyday money management issues including financial planning, tax, saving, and retirement.

 CFA